 The design stage is composed of two parts: initial concept sketches and detailed plans.

 Survey and initial concept sketches

 The first requirement at the design stage is a site survey.
-If the site is relatively simple we will complete the survey ourselves.
+If the site is simple we will complete the survey ourselves.
 This will involve us measuring and photographing your garden.
-If the site is complex (eg is steeply sloping, very large or contains dense tree cover) there will be an additional charge for the survey.
-The extra cost will be worthwhile as even the smallest difference between the survey and site on the ground can add significant costs to the build phase.
+However, most sites will require a professional survey, for which prices start at £360 +VAT.
+The extra cost will be worthwhile as even the smallest difference between the survey and the site on the ground can add significant costs at the building stage.